-Even if there's no one elixir that will let you live to 100, a surprising amount of power to age well rests in your hands.
+Even if there's no one elixir that will let people live to 100, a surprising amount of power to age well rests in their hands.
 What can you do right now to boost your longevity?

 Friedman and Martin found the healthiest people were those who lived meaningful, committed lives: They worked hard, achieved much for their families, nurtured close relationships and were very persistent, responsible and conscientious.